 HOW DO I GET THE SAVE FILES OUT OF THE .ZIP FILE AND INTO MY GAME?

-If your questions weren't answered on this page, or if you have suggestions for how to improve this savegame 'walkthrough,' please feel free to email or use the Contact Form on this site.
+If your questions weren't answered on this page, or if you have suggestions for how to improve this savegame "walkthrough," please feel free to contact me.